dukeofgaming/ipfs-metadata/README.md

 - [jq](https://jqlang.github.io/jq/download/) for handling some JSON configuration (optional, used for GitHub Actions)
 ## 🚀 New Features

-- **Containerization for Local Development**: Utilizes Docker Compose for easy setup and teardown of the development environment.
+- 🐳 **Containerization for Local Development**: Utilizes Docker Compose for easy setup and teardown of the development environment.
 See [ADR 1](docs/adrs/1%20-%20Docker%20Compose%20for%20local%20development.md).

-- **GitOps Workflow**: Implements a GitOps workflow for secure and automated infrastructure deployment.
-See [ADR 2](docs/adrs/2%20-%20GitOps.md).

-- **Distroless Containers**: For production, uses distroless containers to minimize attack surfaces.
-See [ADR 5](docs/adrs/5%20-%20Distroless%20Container.md).
+- 🚑 **Health Check Endpoint**: A new `/healthcheck` endpoint checks database connectivity and returns the application's version, improving load balancer integration.
+See [ADR 10](docs/adrs/10%20-%20Healtcheck%20endpoint.md).

-- **Terraform Infrastructure**: Infrastructure as Code using Terraform for reproducible and scalable cloud environments.
+- 🏗️ **Terraform Infrastructure**: Infrastructure as Code using Terraform for reproducible and scalable cloud environments.
 See [ADR 2](docs/adrs/2%20-%20GitOps.md) for GitOps and [ADR 3](docs/adrs/3%20-%20ECS.md) for ECS specifics.

-- **Secure Database Password Handling**: Securely manages database passwords, avoiding plain text exposure.
+- 🔐 **Secure Database Password Handling**: Securely manages database passwords, avoiding plain text exposure.
 See [ADR 9](docs/adrs/9%20-%20Database%20Pasword%20Security.md).

+- 🛡️ **Distroless Containers**: For production, uses distroless containers to minimize attack surfaces.
+See [ADR 5](docs/adrs/5%20-%20Distroless%20Container.md).

+- 🔄 **GitOps Workflow**: Implements a GitOps workflow for secure and automated infrastructure deployment.
+See [ADR 2](docs/adrs/2%20-%20GitOps.md).

-- **Least Privilege Pipeline**: Ensures the CI/CD pipeline operates with the least privilege necessary, enhancing security.
+- 🔑 **Least Privilege Pipeline**: Ensures the CI/CD pipeline operates with the least privilege necessary, enhancing security.
 See [ADR 7](docs/adrs/7%20-%20Least%20Privileged%20pipeline%20with%20good%20DevEx.md).

-- **Health Check Endpoint**: A new `/healthcheck` endpoint checks database connectivity and returns the application's version, improving load balancer integration.
-See [ADR 10](docs/adrs/10%20-%20Healtcheck%20endpoint.md).
+- 🤖 **Machine-Generated Config Files**: Simplifies setup and ensures consistency with machine-generated HCL and JSON configuration files managed by Terraform.
+See [ADR 8](docs/adrs/8%20-%20Machine%20configuration%20files.md).

 ## Running with Docker Compose